Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 - Northwestern has played 11 games, with three wins against the spread.

-- This year, the Wildcats have just one against the spread win in six games as an underdog of 6.5 points or more.
+- This season, the Wildcats have just one against the spread win in six games as an underdog of 6.5 points or more.

-- Northwestern's games this season have gone over the point total five times in 11 opportunities (45.5%).
+- Northwestern's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Northwestern is 1-2 against the spread and 2-1 overall when the team records more than 22.6 points.
+- Northwestern is 1-2 against the spread and 2-1 overall in games when it puts up more than 22.6 points.

-- Northwestern is 2-2 against the spread and 2-2 overall when the team totals over 377.6 yards.
+- When Northwestern picks up over 377.6 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Wildcats have turned the ball over five more times (20 total) than the Fighting Illini have forced a turnover (15) this season.
+- The Wildcats have turned the ball over 20 times this season, five more turnovers than the Fighting Illini have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.